How to Clean a Faucet Aerator

 Final Thoughts

-Cleaning a faucet aerator is a simple job you can usually complete in less than an hour without any expensive parts or solutions, which is a great incentive to tackle this task sooner than later.
-Make sure to check and clean the aerator at least two times per year to help prevent mineral deposits from forming.
-If work is being done on the plumbing system or the neighborhood water lines, then you may need to clean the aerator out more frequently, such as once a month.
+Cleaning a faucet aerator is a simple, inexpensive job you can usually complete in less than an hour, which is a great incentive to tackle this task sooner than later.
+Make sure to check and clean the aerator at least twice a year to help prevent mineral deposits from building up.
+If work is being done on the plumbing system or the neighborhood water lines, you may need to clean the aerator more frequently.

-During the inspection and cleaning process, you may encounter broken or severely worn parts.
-If this is the case, don’t hesitate to replace the aerator for your faucet.
+During the inspection and cleaning process, you may encounter broken or worn parts.
+If this is the case, it’s time to replace the aerator for your faucet.
 Trying to use a broken fitting only creates more problems.
-A new faucet aerator isn’t overly expensive, just make sure to take the old one with you to the store when looking for a compatible replacement.
+A new faucet aerator isn’t expensive; make sure to take the old one with you to the store when looking for a compatible replacement.